Marathon Petroleum (NYSE:MPC) Upgraded to “Strong-Buy” at Raymond James

-Raymond James upgraded shares of Marathon Petroleum (NYSE:MPC) from a market perform rating to a strong-buy rating in a research report sent to investors on Friday morning, Price Targets.com reports.
-The firm currently has $69.00 target price on the oil and gas company’s stock.
+Raymond James upgraded shares of Marathon Petroleum (NYSE:MPC) from a market perform rating to a strong-buy rating in a research report sent to investors on Thursday morning, Benzinga reports.
+They currently have $69.00 target price on the oil and gas company’s stock.

-A number of other analysts also recently issued reports on the company.
-UBS Group initiated coverage on Marathon Petroleum in a research report on Tuesday, January 26th.
-They issued a neutral rating and a $47.00 price target for the company.
-Piper Sandler raised their price target on Marathon Petroleum from $50.00 to $60.00 and gave the stock an overweight rating in a research report on Thursday, April 1st.
-Mizuho raised their price target on Marathon Petroleum from $40.00 to $70.00 and gave the stock a buy rating in a research report on Friday, February 26th.
-Tudor Pickering upgraded Marathon Petroleum from a hold rating to a buy rating in a research report on Thursday, January 21st.
-Finally, TheStreet upgraded Marathon Petroleum from a d+ rating to a c- rating in a research report on Monday, March 8th.
-Three equities research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company.
-The stock presently has a consensus rating of Buy and an average target price of $51.50.
+Several other analysts have also recently issued reports on MPC.
+UBS Group assumed coverage on Marathon Petroleum in a research report on Tuesday, January 26th.
+They set a neutral rating and a $47.00 target price for the company.
+Piper Sandler boosted their price target on shares of Marathon Petroleum from $50.00 to $60.00 and gave the stock an overweight rating in a research report on Thursday, April 1st.
+Morgan Stanley upped their target price on shares of Marathon Petroleum from $52.00 to $75.00 and gave the company an overweight rating in a research report on Wednesday, March 17th.
+TheStreet upgraded Marathon Petroleum from a d+ rating to a c- rating in a research report on Monday, March 8th.
+Finally, Wells Fargo & Company upped their price objective on shares of Marathon Petroleum from $60.00 to $66.00 and gave the stock an overweight rating in a research note on Thursday, February 25th.
+Three investment analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the stock.
+Marathon Petroleum has an average rating of Buy and an average target price of $51.50.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, March 10th.
-Stockholders of record on Wednesday, February 17th were paid a dividend of $0.58 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 10th.
+Stockholders of record on Wednesday, February 17th were given a dividend of $0.58 per share.
 The ex-dividend date was Tuesday, February 16th.
-This represents a $2.32 annualized dividend and a dividend yield of 4.34%.
-Marathon Petroleum’s dividend payout ratio is currently 46.96%.
+This represents a $2.32 annualized dividend and a dividend yield of 4.41%.
+Marathon Petroleum’s dividend payout ratio is presently 46.96%.

-Several institutional investors have recently made changes to their positions in the company.
-Parkside Financial Bank & Trust increased its stake in shares of Marathon Petroleum by 15.5% during the fourth quarter.
-Parkside Financial Bank & Trust now owns 1,562 shares of the oil and gas company’s stock valued at $65,000 after buying an additional 210 shares during the period.
-Stillwater Investment Management LLC increased its stake in shares of Marathon Petroleum by 1.0% during the first quarter.
-Stillwater Investment Management LLC now owns 21,362 shares of the oil and gas company’s stock valued at $1,143,000 after buying an additional 211 shares during the period.
-Synovus Financial Corp increased its stake in shares of Marathon Petroleum by 1.1% during the fourth quarter.
-Synovus Financial Corp now owns 19,602 shares of the oil and gas company’s stock valued at $810,000 after buying an additional 218 shares during the period.
-Center for Financial Planning Inc. increased its stake in shares of Marathon Petroleum by 11.1% during the fourth quarter.
-Center for Financial Planning Inc. now owns 2,608 shares of the oil and gas company’s stock valued at $108,000 after buying an additional 260 shares during the period.
-Finally, Sumitomo Mitsui DS Asset Management Company Ltd grew its stake in Marathon Petroleum by 0.5% in the fourth quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd now owns 57,481 shares of the oil and gas company’s stock valued at $2,377,000 after purchasing an additional 277 shares during the last quarter.
-Hedge funds and other institutional investors own 73.69% of the company’s stock.
+Large investors have recently made changes to their positions in the company.
+Morgan Stanley grew its stake in shares of Marathon Petroleum by 43.1% in the 4th quarter.
+Morgan Stanley now owns 17,274,944 shares of the oil and gas company’s stock valued at $714,492,000 after purchasing an additional 5,206,764 shares during the last quarter.
+Norges Bank acquired a new position in Marathon Petroleum during the 4th quarter worth approximately $331,000,000.
+Baupost Group LLC MA acquired a new stake in shares of Marathon Petroleum in the fourth quarter valued at about $318,088,000.
+FIL Ltd grew its holdings in Marathon Petroleum by 0.6% in the fourth quarter.
+FIL Ltd now owns 6,835,564 shares of the oil and gas company’s stock valued at $282,718,000 after purchasing an additional 40,950 shares during the last quarter.
+Finally, Amundi Pioneer Asset Management Inc. increased its stake in shares of Marathon Petroleum by 126.7% during the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 4,319,504 shares of the oil and gas company’s stock worth $178,655,000 after purchasing an additional 2,413,857 shares in the last quarter.
+73.69% of the stock is owned by institutional investors and hedge funds.

 About Marathon Petroleum